IoTReady/iotready.github.io/blog/esp32-aws-iot-shadow-with-spiffs.md

 We have released a working example of the script in our ESP32 Firmware Base [repository](https://github.com/IoTReady/esp32_firmware_base/tree/master/examples/aws_iot).

 ## Running the example:
-- You will need AWS configured in your device in order to automatically access your AWS and do the various steps above.
+- You will need AWS configured in your device in order to automatically access your AWS account and do the various steps above.
 If you haven't already:
     - Install the python AWS CLI on your machine
     ````
     $ pip3 install awscli